 The Durham food scene covers every time and place and I’m very happy to live in a city with so many culinary options.
 Whether you’re spending just a weekend in Durham or a first-time visitor, you’ll come away impressed with Durham and consider it a wonderful eating destination.
 With so many friggin awesome choices, I know it’s overwhelming and that’s why I wanted to share some of my favorites with you.
 My belly is starting to growl just thinking about this task, so let’s make our way through the Durham food scene and leave very few stones unturned.

 The Durham Food Scene

 Durham Coffee Shops

 Coffee and food go together quite nicely in this town and one of my favorite places to mix the two is at Mad Hatter’s by the Duke Wall.
-Cocoa Cinnamon has two locations and I really can’t decide on a favorite, though the original’s proximity to Fullsteam—one of our favorite breweries—really helps.
+Cocoa Cinnamon has a few locations and I really can’t decide on a favorite, though the original’s proximity to Fullsteam—one of our favorite breweries—really helps.
 You’ll see Ninth Street Bakery later on (see bakeries and dessert) but their coffee is certainly worth mentioning.
 You can get some at the Durham Farmer’s Market but also in their shop between Main and East Chapel Hill.
 Saigon Grill brings it with the Vietnamese coffee and when I need to write a book in 24 hours, this would take care of my energy needs.
 When I’m in the mood for gelato or a bagel with good coffee, then I’ll head to Francesca’s Caffe on 9th Street.
 Of course, I could never forget Bean Traders in South Durham.
 Seriously, I now know where everyone in that part of town goes to get their fix.

 Do you have a favorite coffee shop in Durham that I missed?
 I’m always up for trying new ones!